 |Awards||MA (Master of Arts in Law (Information Technology Law))|

-There are 6 tuition waivers available for top ranked applicants (regardless of citizenship) in 2021.
+There are 6 tuition waivers available for top ranked applicants in 2023, including 5 tuition waivers for EU/EEA/Swiss applicants, 1 tuition waiver for other applicants.

 NB!
 Applicants who are not citizens of EU/EEA/Switzerland must pre-pay half of the first semester’s tuition-fee after receiving an admission offer.

 |Application fee||€100 one-time